 - base 6: 24 05 01 03 05

-Another option is to use the numbers on a telephone keypad, though this would be a one-way cipher; it would be tricky for someone looking at the stitch pattern to turn it back into the original letters, even if you wanted them to.
+Another option is to use the numbers on a telephone keypad, though this would be a one-way cipher; it would be trickier for someone looking at the stitch pattern to turn it back into the original letters, even if you wanted them to.

 Using this method, the word peace would be 73223.